-This delicious twist on a classic Panzanella, an Italian bread salad, uses pickled beets instead of tomatoes.
+This Beet Panzanella, a delicious twist on the classic Italian bread salad, uses pickled beets instead of tomatoes.

 Thank you to Aunt Nellie’s for sponsoring this post.
 As always, all opinions expressed are my own!